 Webinar | Gun Violence in the Americas

 With the world’s highest rate of lethal gun violence, the Americas are in the midst of an unmitigated public health crisis.
 Just six countries account for over half of 250,000 annual global gun deaths: the United States, Mexico, Brazil, Colombia, Venezuela and Guatemala.
 But activists, medical professionals, human rights workers, and policy experts are working together to stop this bloodshed and the vectors that make it happen.
-This webinar brings together leading researchers and advocates who are organizing an international conference on April 21, in connection with CUGH’s annual conference, on Gun Violence in Mexico and Central America: Challenges and Paths to Solutions.
+This webinar brings together leading researchers and advocates on this issue.
 John Lindsay-Poland and Natalia Báez are co-authors of Gross Human Rights Abuses: The Legal and Illegal Gun Trade to Mexico, and are both active in a working group in dialogue with the Mexican government about gun violence and trafficking.
 Dr. Hargarten serves as the Director of the Comprehensive Injury Center and is the Associate Dean for Global Health at the Medical College of Wisconsin.

 1. Frame gun violence as a major public health crisis.